 USFS Page: Link

-Despite the crowds, the scenic beauty and vibrant blue pool make this moderate hike well worth it.
-Ensure you wear proper hiking shoes, carry plenty of water, and consider the moderate difficulty of the terrain, especially during the last rocky descent to the pool.
+Despite the crowds, the scenic beauty and vibrant blue pool make this moderate hike well worth it and a must do at least once.

 Koosah and Sahalie Falls Trail